After upgrading to iOS 12.2, the newest version of iOS, AT&T users began seeing a "5GE" icon in place of "LTE" for their cellular connection.

-Real 5G networks, when available, will offer much faster connection speeds and better performance.
+Real 5G networks offer much faster connection speeds and better performance.
 Carriers like AT&T, Verizon, Sprint, and T-Mobile are working on rolling out 5G mobile networks.

 So wait, my iPhone isn't connecting to a 5G network?

-Even if AT&T did have a 5G network, which it does not right now, there are no iPhones in existence right now that are capable of connecting to a 5G network.
+There are no iPhones in existence at the current time that are capable of connecting to a 5G network.

 5G technology requires new modem hardware so until there is an iPhone with a 5G modem chip, no iPhones will work with 5G networks.
 Your current iPhone will not connect to 5G networks and will be limited to LTE.